webix-hub/docs/data/desktop/vue.md

 Included Files
 -----------------

+{{note
-First, you should pay attention that the discussed integration isn't included into Webix library.
+Pay attention that the discussed integration isn't included into Webix library.
 To start using it in your project, you need to take the necessary sources from [GitHub](https://github.com/webix-hub/webix-vue).
 Besides, they are available from CDN.
+}}

 You need to include the link to the Vue source file in the head of your HTML page.
 We will use the minified JS file for our examples: